Sites with information about Ancient Indians

 The Incas - from Wikipedia Daily life of the Inca Empire for Kids

-The Mayas Nova Online: Lost King of the Maya
+The Mayans: A Video Nova Online: Lost King of the Maya

-Daily Life in the Maya Empire for Kids The Mayans - Overview
+Daily Life in the Maya Empire for Kids Video: History of the Mayas

 How Stuff Works: Maya Pictures Mayan Religion